Linear Kelvin Wave Predictions in the $z\to 0$ Limit: Flat-ship wave predictions

-Figure~\ref{fig:wave_drag} plots scaled resistance~\eqref{eq:Cw} across a wide range of $b,L$.
+Figure~\ref{fig:wave_drag} shows scaled resistance~\eqref{eq:Cw} across a wide range of $b,L$.
 The interference factor $1-\cos(Lk_x)$ produces classical constructive and destructive interference between the bow and stern wave systems, resulting in oscillating resistance values with $L$.
-More notably, the destructive spanwise interference discussed above results in a scaling $A_w\sim b^{-3}$ for large $b$ and leads to a gradual but monotonic decrease in the resistance coefficient $C_W$ with increasing $b$.
-This contrasts with classical thin-ship theory, which uses the beam-to-length ratio as a small parameter and predicts that wave resistance increases quadratically with beam.
-In flat-ship theory, the pitch angle $\alpha$ is the perturbation parameter while $b$ is encoded in the Bessel function of the wavelike kernel, leading to the observed behavior of $C_W$.
+More uniquely, the destructive spanwise interference discussed above results in a scaling $A_w\sim b^{-3}$ for large $b$, causing a gradual but monotonic decrease in the resistance coefficient $C_W$ with increasing $b$.
+This contrasts with classical thin-ship theory, which uses the beam-to-length ratio as a small parameter and predicts that wave resistance increases quadratically with beam, resulting in a constant $C_W$ regardless of $b$.
+The new flat-ship theory captures the nonlinear variation in the potential with $b$, encoded in the Bessel function of the wavelike kernel, resulting in the drop in $C_W$ due to destructive diverging wave interference missing in thin-ship theory.